lpatamia1/guess-the-word/README.md

-# guess-the-word
+# 🎲 guess-the-word

-A python word guessing game with ASCII hangman art.
+A fun Python word guessing game with ASCII hangman art!

+---

-## How to Run
+## 🚀 How to Run

-1. Clone the repo
+1. Clone this repo
-2. Run 'python.game.py'
+2. Run `python game.py` in your terminal

+---

-## Features
+## ✨ Features

-- Random word selection
+- Random word selection every game
-- Tracks guessed letters
+- Tracks and displays guessed letters
-- ASCII hangman drawing updates with wrong guesses
+- ASCII hangman art updates with each wrong guess
 - No penalty for repeating guesses

+---

+Enjoy playing and feel free to add your own words!